hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/README.md

 ### Note!
 NCO is required for this step to run.
 [netCDF Operator](https://nco.sourceforge.net/)

 The computers at NCAR already have an NCO module set up that allows for easier installation.
 The USGS HPC's do not have this module set up....YET.
-Lee Lopaka and Parker Norton are looking into it.
+Lee Lopaka and Parker Norton are looking into nco to Hovenweep's list of pre-compiled modules.

 #### Installing NCO on Hovenweep:
 There are two methods.